Wok & Skillet

 soaking red chilies

 While the chilies are soaking, heat your wok over medium heat.
-Dry fry 3 unpeeled shallots and 5 garlic cloves (skin on) for about 3 minutes, or until they are lightly browned.
+Dry fry 3 Asian shallots (unpeeled) and 5 garlic cloves (skin on) for about 3 minutes, or until they are lightly browned.

-Dry frying means cooking without any added oil; using only the natural moisture in the ingredient to achieve that lightly browned finish.
+Dry frying means cooking without any added oil; using the natural moisture in the ingredient to get that lightly browned finish.

 Remove these from the wok once they are done.